 Course Requirements

 All work leading to the Doctor of Educational Ministry degree must be completed in no less than three and no more than six years from the time of matriculation.
-A minimal grade of B- must be received in every course credited toward graduation and also on the applied research project.
+A minimum grade of B- must be received in every course credited toward graduation and also on the applied research project.

 Transfer of Credit

 Transfer of up to 10 hours of doctoral-level credit may be applied toward the DEdMin degree if those hours constitute equivalent work.
 Normally only courses taken after receiving an MA, MDiv, ThM, STM, or equivalent degree can be credited toward the DEdMin degree.
-Requests for transfer of credit should be sent to the director of DMin/DEdMin studies.
-Plans to take other courses for transfer credit must be approved by the DMin/DEdMin committee prior to taking the course.
+Requests for transfer of credit should be sent to the director of DEdMin studies.
+Plans to take other courses for transfer credit must be approved by the DEdMin committee prior to taking the course.

 Admission to Candidacy